Your company is ready to launch a new product. This is an exciting time for you and everyone else involved.

 Depending on your industry and brand, you’ve spent months or potentially even years developing this product.

-As you approach the final stages of development, you’re starting to get a bit anxious.
-I can totally relate to this feeling.
-You’ve spent so much time, effort, and money on this that you want to make sure it’s successful.
+As you approach the final stages of development, you’re getting a bit anxious.
+We can totally relate to this feeling.
+You’ve spent so much time, effort, and money on this that you want to ensure it’s successful.

-If your new product isn’t a hit and doesn’t sell, it could be a crushing blow, both financially and psychologically for your brand.
+If your new product isn’t a hit and doesn’t sell, it could be a financial and psychological blow for your brand.

 Here’s what you need to realize.
-Your product may be outstanding, but if you don’t promote the release properly, nobody is going to buy it.
+Your product may be outstanding, but nobody will buy it if you don’t promote the release properly.

 Sure, you may get the occasional sale from someone walking through the aisles of your physical location or browsing online at your ecommerce store, but that’s not enough to drastically increase your revenue.

-There’s no reason to wait until your product launches to start promoting it.
-That way the introduction phase of your product life cycle will have higher sales.
+There’s no reason to start promoting your product until it is launched.
+That way, the introduction phase of your product life cycle will have higher sales.

 Building hype for your new product will have consumers anticipating the launch.
 That way, you’ll start to get sales immediately on release day.

-If your last product launch wasn’t very successful, you might need some tips on how to improve your strategy the next time around.
-That’s why I created this guide.
+If your last product launch wasn’t very successful, you might need some tips on improving your strategy the next time.
+That’s why we created this guide.
 It’s also great for anyone who is releasing a new product for the first time.

 Here’s the best way to build hype and drive sales.